Organophosphate and Carbamate Pesticides

 TOXICOLOGY of Organophosphate Insecticides

-It is important to understand the mode of action of organophosphate toxicity.
+It is important to understand the mode of action of organophosphate toxicity in pets.
 By learning this, we start to understand the nervous system and how it transmits impulses to the muscles and other body organs.
-Chemicals called neurotransmitters largely accomplish this transmission or communication between the nervous system and other organs.
 The part of our nervous system that controls automatic functions such as the heart, breathing, sweating, salivation, tearing, glandular secretions, digestion and fine muscle control of the iris of the eye and other organs is called the Autonomic Nervous System (ANS).
 This “automatic” nervous system controls the things that we do not have to think about to live.
 We do not consciously think to increase our breathing or heart function as we are running.
 We do not have to consider how to digest our food or when to produce tears when we are sad.
 These automatic functions all use the same neurotransmitter, acetylcholine (ACh).
 ACh is manufactured in the end of the nerve and is released from the nerve to transmit the message from the nerve to the gland or organ that the nerve feeds information to.

 For example, suppose that a nerve carries an impulse (spark) from the brain that says the muscle should jump (Figure 9.).
 It would communicate this message by sending the neurotransmitter, acetylcholine, across the nerve synapse to the muscle.
 This neurotransmitter would then attach to a receptor on the muscle and this chemical reaction would cause the muscle to jump.
 The force of the muscle contraction would be controlled by the amount of acetylcholine that was released by the nerve.
 This amount would be determined by the strength of the impulse or spark from the nerve.
 The acetylcholine (neurotransmitter) carries the message and says “jump” once.
 After this single communication, another chemical that resides in the myo-neural cleft (space between the nerve and the muscle) called acetylcholine esterase (AChE) would destroy it.